 Today, hunting with dogs by your side is not as popular in many US states, but the practice didn't go away completely.
 Not by a long shot.

-For example, some gun dog breeds are better at catching fast prey such as rabbits or foxes, while others will be pros at sniffing out hiding places of certain animals.
+For example, some gun dog breeds are better at catching fast prey, such as rabbits or foxes, while others will be pros at sniffing out hiding places of certain animals.

 The bottom line is that there's no one single best hunting gun dog.
-There are multiple breeds that are considered to be best hunting dogs by professional hunters, and I'll list those for your below.
+Multiple breeds are considered to be the best hunting dogs by professional hunters, and I'll list those for your below.

 RECOMMENDED: 30 Essential Gun Dog Supplies for Game Hunters

 30 Best Hunting Dogs for All Types of Game

 1. Boykin Spaniel

-Boykin Spaniel is very energetic dog breed that loves to work hard.
-They are often used in hunts for mainly pheasants, grouses or quail (upland).
+Boykin Spaniel is a very energetic dog breed that loves to work hard.
+They are often used in hunts for mainly pheasants, grouses, or quail (upland).

 2. Brittany Spaniel

 Brittanies were bred for pointing and retrieving.
-They are a quick and curious breed and they do need a lot of exercise on a daily basis, as they can get quite destructive when they do not get enough of it.
+They are a quick and curious breed, and they do need a lot of exercise daily, as they can get quite destructive when they do not get enough of it.

-Aside from being simply cute, adorable and friendly family dogs, Brittany breed is different from other pointers because is closer to the ground, and will be able to outmaneuver most other pointers by deftly running through bushes and trees.
+Aside from being simply cute, adorable, and friendly family dogs, Brittany's breed is different from other pointers because it is closer to the ground and will outmaneuver most other pointers by deftly running through its bushes and trees.